 4. Do Your Own Research on the Property

 You may not know much about the city where you’ll be living yet, but there are a few things you can do to make a more educated choice on housing.
-First, look up similar rentals in the area on websites like Hotpads and Lovely, which will give you an idea of comparable rental rates nearby and make you less susceptible to a scam.
+First, look up similar rentals in the area on websites like Hotpads, which will give you an idea of comparable rental rates nearby and make you less susceptible to a scam.
 Also, make sure to always get an exact physical address for the properties you’re interested in, and then look up that address on Google Maps.
 Check out the building on Street View.
 Does it look like the kind of property you saw in the photos?
 Is it in good condition?
 Take a look around the neighborhood.
 Does it look safe?
 Does it look like somewhere you want to live?

 Thinking about finding your own housing for your next assignment?
 Go for it!
-There are a lot of great properties available for short-term rentals that can make your housing subsidy go a long way.
+There are a lot of great properties available for short-term rentals that can make your housing per diem go a long way.
 Just make sure to be smart about your apartment search and follow these tips to avoid trouble.
 Listen to your instincts and don’t be the next victim of a scam!

 Confused about how travel nurse housing actually works?
 We’ve got you!
 Read our Housing Guide; it breaks down the housing per diem and how TNAA does housing better — even if you take the per diem.